boostup/react-colors-app/README.md

 * [ ] extract "delete confirmation dialog" from PaletteList component into its own component

 ## Bugs

+- [ ] The "Save new palette" dialog is hidden behind tablets touch keyboards How can I get it to scroll into the viewport when keyboard slides up ?

+- [ ] Make the COPY hover buttons touch friendly

 - [x] Must add a default Route to avoid displaying blank pages when unaccounted parameters are passed in the app's URL, i.e. :